s5546/logParser/README.md

 Uses psutil, you'll have to install it using pip3 (or just use the -f flag, it gets rid of some safety measures but you wont need psutil then)

+Uses tkinter for the GUI.
+Check if you have it installed by running "python -m tkinter"- a window should pop up.

+	If you're on Python 3.7.2 or above, it should already be installed.
+It wasn't for me, but it SHOULD be.

+	If you're on linux, search for "python3-tk" in your distro's repos (eg. "sudo apt install python3-tk")

+	If you're on windows, follow this guide: https://tkdocs.com/tutorial/install.html#installwin

+	If you're on macOS, follow this guide: https://tkdocs.com/tutorial/install.html#installmac

 Attempts to follow PEP8, except for the parts that I don't like and also the parts I forget about

 ----